filamentphp/filament/packages/forms/docs/04-layout.md

 Placeholders can be used to render text-only "fields" within your forms.
 Each placeholder has `content()`, which cannot be changed by the user.

+> **Important:** All fields require a unique name.
+That also applies to Placeholders!

 ```php
 use Filament\Forms\Components\Placeholder;